srobo/competition-team-minutes/SR2022/2021-11-13-kickstart-retro.md

 #### Actions

-- Andy BS: See what lessons we can learn from this year’s responses
+- Andy BS: See what lessons we can learn from this year’s microgames responses ([#310](https://github.com/srobo/competition-team-minutes/issues/310))

 ### Earlier kit packing / prep weekend